Sculpt rich creamy chocolate truffle into Hershey's Kisses!

 Place chocolate in a heat proof bowl and set aside.
 In a small saucepan bring the butter and cream just to a boil.
 Remove from heat and immediately pour over bowl of chocolate.
 Let sit for a minute or two.
-Gently stir until smooth (This is a classic ganache which can be poured as a liquid over cakes, like in my Chocolate Ganache Mousse Cake, or refrigerated and rolled into truffles, like we are going to do in this tutorial).
-If you are infusing truffles, be sure to check out our line of super strength flavorings and stir in a few drops until you have reached your desired flavor, I love using cherry for Valentine's Day.
+Gently stir until smooth (This is a classic ganache which can be poured as a liquid over cakes, or refrigerated and rolled into truffles, like we are going to do in this tutorial).
+If you are infusing truffles, stir in a few drops of flavor extract until you have reached your desired flavor, I love using cherry for Valentine's Day.
 You can even add Chambord for a raspberry flavor, or any type of alcohol, liquor, espresso, or flavoring you choose!

 Cover and refrigerate your ganache for a few hours until it has set and is firm.
 Once firm, scoop a ball of ganache onto your work surface with a spoon and sculpt into a Kiss shape, making sure to work quickly so the heat of your hands doesn't melt the ganache.
 If the ganache gets too melted/sticky, sprinkle some cocoa powder on your sculpture and hands and continue to shape your Kiss.
 (My Kiss turned out about 1 1/2" tall and about 1 3/4" wide at the base.)

 I know... not the prettiest picture, but I wanted to make sure I showed you the whole process.